 - a.
-Georgia All deer harvested 22-23, & 29-30 Oct and 5-13, Nov 2016 on the Georgia side of the installation must be brought by Conservation Branch Building 5883 in Harmony Church off 1st Division Road near the intersection of Cusseta Road directly across HWY 27/520/280 from the old Harmony Church Access Control Point. - b.
-Alabama All deer harvested 19 & 20 Nov 2016 on the Alabama side of the installation must be brought to the entrance of Uchee Creek Campground at the intersection of 101st Airborne Division Road. - c.
-Post Wide All deer harvested 25, 26 & 27 Nov 2016 on the Georgia and Alabama side of the installation must be brought by Conservation Branch Building 5883 in Harmony Church off 1st Division Road near the intersection of Cusseta Road directly across HWY 27/520/280 from the old Harmony Church Access Control Point. - d.
+Georgia All deer harvested 21, 22, 28 & 29 Oct and 4, 5, 10, 11 & 12 Nov 2017 on the Georgia side of the installation must be brought by Natural Resources Management Branch Building 5883 in Harmony Church off 1st Division Road near the intersection of Cusseta Road directly across HWY 27/520/280 from the old Harmony Church Access Control Point. - b.
+Post Wide All deer harvested 18, 19, 24, 25 & 26 Nov 2017 on the Georgia and Alabama side of the installation must be brought by Natural Resources Management Branch Building 5883 in Harmony Church off 1st Division Road near the intersection of Cusseta Road directly across HWY 27/520/280 from the old Harmony Church Access Control Point. - c.
 Hunters who arrive at the check station and find it closed must transport the harvested deer to the Provost Marshall Office on Main Post, Building Bldg 215 on Wold Avenue.
 The hunter must fill out a harvest data sheet and turn it in to the Desk Officer.
 The Desk Officer will photograph the harvested deer and initial the harvest data sheet.
 Failure to transport the harvested deer to the Provost Marshall's Office or failure to fill out the harvest data sheet will be considered a violation of the mandatory deer check requirement.
-Conservation Branch personnel will collect photos and harvest data sheets on the first duty day after a mandatory check weekend.
+Natural Resources Management Branch personnel will collect photos and harvest data sheets on the first duty day after a mandatory check weekend.